 - Physical harm

 - Financial harm

 Examples include failing to prevent the risk of that harm occurring would be if someone leaves a business laptop containing personal information on a train and later attempts to wipe the laptop’s hard drive remotely using data eraser software are unsuccessful.

 The implications for businesses being required to report notifiable data breaches will include the following:

-- Potential fines for individuals and organisations who fail to report breaches.
+- Potential fines of up to $10,000 for individuals and organisations who fail to report breaches.

 - The urgent need for an effective risk management plan to handle any potential data breaches.

 - The urgent need for cyber liability insurance to protect the business from liability.